Pastor again defies state order not to hold large gatherings. He says 1,000 people came to his church Sunday - Local News 8

 “It is one thing to risk your own life in order to worship together in person,” the editorial continued, “it is quite another to risk the lives of countless others, when so many churches are finding creative and compelling ways to carry on in worship and community from a distance.”

-An online petition from “The Greater People of Baton Rouge” asks that Edwards be arrested and charged with reckless endangerment.
+An online petition from “The People of Greater Baton Rouge” asks that Spell be arrested and charged with reckless endangerment.

 Spell, though, remains undeterred.